About Kaena Point State Park

 If you’re making your way to Kaena Point State Park then why not make the hike to Kaena Point itself?

-The hike to Kaena point is around 5 miles total (that’s 2.5 miles each way) and just like the snorkeling at Kaena, the hike is very beginner friendly.
+The hike to Kaena point is around 5 miles round trip (so that’s 2.5 miles each way) and just like the snorkeling at Kaena, the trail is very beginner friendly.

-Once you reach Kaena Point, aside from the stunning views, you’ll find a protected bird sanctuary, and possibly even the chance to see monk seals relaxing on the beach.
+Once you reach Kaena Point, aside from the stunning views, you’ll find a protected bird sanctuary and possibly even the chance to see Hawaiian monk seal relaxing on the beach.